comit-network/RFCs/RFC-004-Bitcoin.md

 ## Description

-This RFC specifies how the Bitcoin blockchain and its native asset Bitcoin are described in [RFC002](./RFC-002-SWAP.md) SWAP messages.
+This RFC specifies how the Bitcoin blockchain and its native asset Bitcoin are described in Ledger and Asset type headers within the COMIT protocol.
 Bitcoin refers specifically to [Bitcoin Core](https://github.com/bitcoin/bitcoin/) and not any blockchains derived from it.
-As required by [RFC002](./RFC-002-SWAP.md), this RFC defines the *ledger* value `bitcoin` and its associated parameters as well as the *asset* `bitcoin`.
-This in combination with subsequent RFCs that define concrete execution steps for particular SWAP protocols enable users to negotiate and execute Bitcoin swaps.
+The Ledger and Asset type headers were introduced in [RFC002](./RFC-002-SWAP.md) to describe assets being exchanged in a COMIT SWAP protocol.

 ## The Bitcoin Ledger

-To specify Bitcoin in one of the [RFC002](./RFC-002-SWAP.md) ledger headers (`alpha_ledger` or `beta_ledger`) use the value `bitcoin` with the following parameter:
+To specify Bitcoin in a Ledger type header use the value `bitcoin` with the following parameter:

 ### `network`